January 2017 Melbourne car attack: Perpetrator

-Gargasoulas' father told Seven News "he's not the Jimmy I used to know" and he would "scratch his son off his books", while his mother told News.com.au she was ashamed to be his mum, and she wanted her son to "die in hell".
+Gargasoulas' father told Seven News "he's not the Jimmy I used to know" and that he would "scratch his son off his books", while his mother told News.com.au she was ashamed to be his mum, and she wanted her son to "die in hell".

-Police reported that the perpetrator was "not on our books as having any connection with terrorism ...
-He has been coming to our attention more recently, over recent days, in relation to assaults, family violence related assaults".
-He had a history of being involved in police pursuits with court cases in 2013 and 2014 and was involved in a pursuit in November 2016.
+Police reported that the perpetrator had no links to terrorist activity but had an extensive criminal history linked to family violence.
+He had a history of being involved in police pursuits, including court cases in 2013 and 2014, and was involved in a pursuit in November 2016.